kjleopold/datafun-06-eda/README.md

 ## Install and Run the Project
 ### 1. Project Setup
-- Create repo named datafun-04-eda
+- Create repo named datafun-04-eda in browser with a default README.md.

 - Clone repo to local
     ```